How did 826 National start?

 Check out our chapters page to read about our network of eight chapters located in Ann Arbor/Detroit/Ypsilanti, Boston, Chicago, Los Angeles, New York City, San Francisco, Washington, DC., and New Orleans.

 What does it mean to be an 826 chapter?

-The seven chapters of 826 National are bound by a chapter affiliation agreement.
+The eight chapters of 826 National are bound by a chapter affiliation agreement.
 This agreement defines the relationship between each chapter and 826 National, outlines 826 National’s standards, and also details what each 826 core program entails.
 Only official chapters are allowed to use the 826 name.

 Can we use the 826 name either during our planning process or as a part of the name of our potential organization?

 The 826 name can only be used by official chapters, such as 826NYC and 826CHI.
 It cannot be used as a “place holder” name for individuals meeting to discuss a particular community’s needs or proposed projects.
 826 is a registered trademark and the use of names and logos are limited to chapters.
 If you have started a new writing or tutoring center in you community, please avoid group names such as 826 San Francisco and substitute San Francisco Writing Center or something unique and creative instead.
 However, feel free to refer to your exploration and plans as inspired by 826 Valencia or other nonprofits that move you to make a difference in your community.
 Don’t hesitate to reach out to us to let us know what your organization is doing.
 We’re always inspired to hear from other educators and writers!